jar398/eol_testbed/doc/setup.md

       * `rails s`
  * I don't know why this is needed but it is: (from Jeremy)
       * `rails r "ImportRun.delete_all"`
- * Get resources and terms:
+ * Get resources and terms from repository:
       * `rake sync`  (this takes about 15 minutes)
  * Change harvesting site resource ids to avoid conflicts with publishing site resource ids (at mysql prompt):
       * `update resources set id = id + 1000;`